Scooby-Doo (film)

 Scooby-Doo (also known as Scooby-Doo: The Movie) is a 2002 American comedy horror film, based on the long-running animated franchise.
 The first installment in the Scooby-Doo live-action film series, the film was directed by Raja Gosnell and written by James Gunn.
-It stars Freddie Prinze Jr., Sarah Michelle Gellar, Matthew Lillard, Linda Cardellini and Rowan Atkinson.
-The plot revolves around Mystery, Inc., a group of young adult sleuths and their talking Great Dane who solve mysteries.
-They reunite after a two-year disbandment to solve a mystery at a horror-themed tropical island resort.
+It features an ensemble cast consisting of Freddie Prinze Jr., Sarah Michelle Gellar, Matthew Lillard, Linda Cardellini, and Rowan Atkinson, with Neil Fanning providing the voice of the titular character.
+The plot revolves around Mystery, Inc., a group of young adult sleuths and their talking Great Dane who solves mysteries.
+They reunite after a two-year disbandment to solve a mystery involving a series of paranormal events at a horror-themed tropical island resort.

 Filming took place in and around Queensland, Australia, on a budget of $84 million.
-Reggae artist Shaggy and rock group MxPx performed different versions of the Scooby-Doo, Where Are You! theme song for the film.
+Reggae artist Shaggy and punk rock band MxPx performed different versions of the Scooby-Doo, Where Are You! theme song for the film.

 Scooby-Doo was released by Warner Bros.
-Pictures on June 14, 2002, and was a commercial success, grossing $275 million on a $84 million budget.
+Pictures on June 14, 2002, and was a commercial success, grossing $275 million on an $84 million budget.
 The film received generally negative reviews from critics.
 The Scooby-Doo Spooky Coaster, a ride based on the film, was built at Warner Bros.
 Movie World on the Gold Coast, Queensland that same year.
 A sequel, Scooby-Doo 2: Monsters Unleashed, was released in 2004.
 Both films later gained a cult following.